 To estimate the cost effectiveness of each monoclonal antibody treatment with sufficient comparative clinical effectiveness evidence, we used a decision analytic model with model inputs that included relative treatment effectiveness from our NMA and other sources.
-The primary cost-effectiveness analyses compared each monoclonal antibody to the market-leading oral treatment and generically available dimethyl fumarate.
-Table ES2 presents the incremental cost-effectiveness ratios over a lifetime time horizon from the health system perspective.
+The primary cost-effectiveness analyses compared each monoclonal antibody to the market-leading and generically available oral dimethyl fumarate.
 All treatments had base-case results greater than \$150,000 per quality-adjusted life year (QALY) gained and equal-value life year (evLY) gained.
 Cost effectiveness was driven by each treatments' effect on Expanded Disability Status Scale (EDSS) progression and annualized DMT net price differences between the monoclonal antibodies and generic dimethyl fumarate.
 Limitations of the EDSS as well as the aforementioned recommendations related to the NMA should be considered when interpreting the cost-effectiveness estimates.
+Table ES2 presents the annual health-benefit price benchmarks for monoclonal antibodies on their ability to slow EDSS progression and the cost effectiveness is primarily driven by slowing EDSS progression, we present one health-benefit price benchmark range across all modeled monoclonal antibodies, rather than a separate range for each intervention.